 First off, we understand that this is supposed to refer to an approach that considers all interconnected parts of a whole, i.e. holistic medicine.
 However, we all know the reputation of holistic medicine, and it seems that others have been brought to the same conclusion over the years its been in the business lexicon—sometimes the problem is truly the only thing that’s wrong, folks.

 Unless you are using this in the exact literal sense, do not use it.
 Even then, maybe avoid it.
-Everyone has it out for this adverb right now—first, because it’s an adverb and Stephen King does not approve, but second and most importantly, many people have a negative connotation due to its frequent misuse in the past (and present).
+Everyone has it out for this adverb right now, overusing it in speech and writing—first, because it’s an adverb and Stephen King does not approve, but second and most importantly, many people have a negative connotation due to its frequent misuse in the past (and present).

 This is a weak word for anyone who wants to prove a point.
+Definitely avoid overusing it.
 Saying something possibly will happen is far less confident and assured that saying something will happen.
-Have confidence in your words and so will your readers.
+If you have confidence in your words, so will your readers.

 Here’s another weak word, especially for those cases where you want to express progress from one point to another.
 Travel is the best example: saying someone went some place is far less interesting than saying someone flew, drove, ran, or skipped to their destination.

-And, this is just a taste of some of the lists that are out there, with varying amounts of editorial sway.
+This is just a taste of some of the lists that are out there, with varying amounts of editorial sway.
+People should just stop overusing those words.
 We’ve read them all, have our own opinions, and we can do better.
 You deserve a team that can do better for you.